 Why Delaware and Florida stand out among other states

 Delaware is well-known for being a business-friendly state, which is often ranked as one of the top states in the US.
 In fact, Delaware has consistently been high-ranked as the state most beneficial for business by most trusted magazines for several years.

 According to a report released by the U.S. News & World, Delaware was ranked top 10 best states to do business in 2021.

 Delaware is the home to some of the largest companies in the world, including AstraZeneca, and Walmart, which means that there is a lot of experience and expertise in the state in terms of business law.
 Especially for businesses to incorporate in Delaware, the state also has a Court of Chancery to deal with business cases more effectively and unbiasedly.

 Similar to Delaware, Florida is also well-known for its business-friendly environment.
-And Florida also has a high rank by many famous magazines since it offers a lot of advantages for start-ups, especially for LLCs.
+And Florida also has a high rank in many famous magazines since it offers a lot of advantages for start-ups, especially for LLCs.
 For instance, according to Chief Executive magazine, Florida was ranked second in the top state suitable for business.

 Florida is home to some of the largest companies in the world, including PetMed Express, Inc., Burger King, and DHL America.
 Therefore you can be assured that the state itself is far more concerned with creating a favorable environment for businesses since the influx of incorporation is eventually their ultimate goal.

 There are a few key things to consider when comparing Delaware LLCs and Florida LLCs